pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

 # Create an Application Accelerator Git repository during project creation

-This topic describes how to enable and use the GitHub repository creation in the Application Accelerator plug-in.
+This topic tells you how to enable and use GitHub repository creation in the Application Accelerator plug-in of Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="overview"></a> Overview